Difference Between .java and .class

 1. Basics of Writing a Program in Java

-Java is a platform-independent programming language.
-It involves a two-step execution process instead of the usual one-step compilation like the C language.
+Java is a platform-independent programming language that involves a two-step execution process instead of the usual one-step compilation like the C language.

-The first step execution takes place using a compiler, OS independent.
-The second step execution takes place with the help of a virtual machine, also called JVM or Java Virtual Machine.
+The first step takes place using a compiler, OS independent.
+The second step takes place with the help of a virtual machine, also called JVM or Java Virtual Machine.

 Basics of Writing a Program in Java